Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Oriental Bazaar

-The Oriental Bazaar was founded in Nihonbashi back in 1916 as a store selling second-hand goods.
-The store then moved to Omotesando in 1951 and reopened as a souvenir shop aimed at the people of Washington Heights, which was a housing complex for the US military located nearby.
-From here, its history as the Oriental Bazaar started.
+The Oriental Bazaar was established in Nihonbashi in 1916 as a store selling second-hand goods.
+In 1951, it moved to Omotesando and reopened as a souvenir shop catering to the people of Washington Heights, a housing complex for the U.S. military nearby.
+This marked the beginning of its history as the Oriental Bazaar.

-The bazaar carries many items sought after by visitors from overseas, like Japanese ceramics, textiles for kimono, and crafts created with washi paper.
+The bazaar offers many items popular with international visitors, such as Japanese ceramics, kimono textiles, and crafts made with washi paper.

 Business Hours: 11:00-18:30